Enterprise Value (TEV) | Quick Primer

 Discount Rate

 Discount RateWhat is Discount Rate?
-The Discount Rate is the minimum return expected to be earned on an investment given its specific risk profile.
-The present value (PV) of the future cash flows generated by a co...
+The Discount Rate is the minimum rate of return expected to be earned on an investment given its risk profile.
+The present value (PV) of the future cash flows generated by a com...

 -